MarcialRosales/rabbitmq-ldap-integration/only-authentication/README.md

 # Only Authentication

 In this scenario we will configure RabbitMQ so that users are authenticated against the LDAP database and not against the internal RabbitMQ Database.
-So, even if we had the default user `guest:guest`, we wont be able to authenticate it with it anymore.
+The default user `guest:guest` wont be able to authenticate anymore.
 We can certainly configure RabbitMQ to use both, first LDAP and then the internal, but this is not the option we will configure at this time.

 In this scenario, we are not going to configure authorization, i.e. users will be allowed to access any resource on any vhost.